 “This work is based on the premise that the extraction and processing of bulk materials can be done safely and profitably by applying global best practices for conveyor safety and design,” said Martin Engineering Chairman Ed Peterson.
 “The first step to true productivity is safety.
-If a conveyor, a plant or an industry is not safe, it cannot maximize productivity.”
+If a conveyor,

 “This book is really a global roundup of best practices to keep safe those who must work on or around belt conveyors,” observed lead author Todd Swinderman.
 “Part of that is recognizing the hazards, hardware systems and work practices that will improve safety.
 But it also includes methodologies on how to design conveyors to be safer, and how to justify the expenses for those improved systems.”

 Swinderman has been an officer and chair of numerous Conveyor Equipment Manufacturers Association (CEMA) standards writing committees, and has served as chair, editor and driving force behind the Sixth Edition of the CEMA Belt Book: Belt Conveyors for Bulk Materials.